computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 |  fans | 0 | In the balconies , " gamescasters " in dark suits and bright ties are breathlessly narrating and analyzing the plays to tens of thousands of fans who are watching via a live video stream . | 25 |
 |  attire | 1 | The panel also found problematic a uniform exemption for students who wore the attire of national youth organizations like the Boy Scouts or Girl Scouts on meeting days . | 13 |

-After taking a look at the datasets, we recommend that write the `load_file(data_file)` function, which takes in the file name (`data_file`) of one of the datasets, and reads in the words and labels from these files.
+After taking a look at the datasets, we recommend that you write the `load_file(data_file)` function, which takes in the file name (`data_file`) of one of the datasets, and reads in the words and labels from these files.

+Note: While the context from which each word was found is provided, you do not need it for the majority of the assignment.
+The only time you may need this is if you choose to implement any context-based features in your own classifier in Section 4.

 ## 1. Implement The Evaluation Metrics